-The purpose of the Environmental and Social Management Framework (ESMF) is to provide a guide for application of AIIB safeguards and national environmental and social mandates during the implementation of project actions.
-The project implementing agency (NBRO) is expected to ensure implementation of environmental and social management plans prepared under the ESMF during all phases of project implementation so that the impacts on the environment and community are minimum.
+The purpose of the Environmental and Social Management Framework (ESMF) is to provide a guide for the application of AIIB safeguards and national environmental and social mandates during the implementation of project actions.
+The project implementing agency (NBRO) is expected to ensure the implementation of environmental and social management plans prepared under the ESMF during all phases of project implementation so that the impacts on the environment and community are minimal.

-During the scoping exercise it was revealed that the environmental & social setting, and health & safety conditions are more site specific, and require to be addressed specific to site conditions.
-Therefore, the ESMF has recommended site specific environmental and social assessments followed by Site Specific Environmental and Social Management Plans (SSE&SMP) for each site.
-The SSE&SMP gives planning, design, construction and operation phase environmental, social, and health & safety management measures to be considered in the project Implementation.
+During the scoping exercise, it was revealed that the environmental & social setting and health & safety conditions are more site-specific, and require to be addressed specific to site conditions.
+Therefore, the ESMF has recommended site-specific environmental and social assessments followed by Site Specific Environmental and Social Management Plans (SSE&SMP) for each site.
+The SSE&SMP gives planning, design, construction, and operation phase environmental, social, and health & safety management measures to be considered in the project Implementation.

-This is the site specific environmental and social management plan for Failed slope close to culvert No.166/14 of Peradeniya - Badulla - Chenkaladi Hwy (A5) landslide mitigation site.
+This is the site-specific environmental and social management plan for the Slope Failure between culvert No. 153/3 and 153/4 of Peradeniya - Badulla - Chenkaladi Hwy (A5) landslide mitigation site.
 This plan has been prepared by an in-depth environmental and social assessment to: